manuelbohn/mcc/README.md

 # Pragmatic cue integration in adults’ and children’s inferences about novel word meanings

-Here you find all experimental procedures, data files and analysis scripts associated with the main manuscript.
+Here you find all experimental procedures, data files and analysis scripts associated with the main manuscript (https://psyarxiv.com/xma4f).
 Please see the manuscript for additional details.

 ## Structure